Rudolf Vrba: Czech family camp

 On 6 March 1944 Vrba heard that the Czech family camp was about to be sent to the gas chambers.
-The group of around 5,000, including women and children, had arrived in Auschwitz in September 1943 from the Theresienstadt concentration camp in Czechoslovakia (the Czech Republic since 1993).
+The group of around 5,000, including women and children, had arrived in Auschwitz in September 1943 from the Theresienstadt concentration camp in Czechoslovakia.
 That they had been allowed to live in Auschwitz for six months was unusual, not least because women with children were usually murdered immediately.
 Correspondence found after the war between Adolf Eichmann's office and the International Red Cross suggested that the Germans had set up the family camp as a model for a planned Red Cross visit to Auschwitz.
 The group was housed in relatively good conditions in block BIIb near the main gate, although in the six months they were held there 1,000 died despite the better treatment.
 They did not have their heads shaved, and the children were given lessons and access to better food, including milk and white bread.

 On 1 March, according to the Vrba–Wetzler report (5 March, according to Danuta Czech), the group was asked to write postcards to their relatives, telling them they were well and asking for parcels of provisions, and to postdate the cards to 25–27 March.
 On 7 March, according to the report (8–9 March, according to Czech), the group of 3,791 was gassed.
 The report stated that 11 twins had been kept alive for medical experiments.
 On 20 December 1943, a second Czech family group of 3,000 arrived, according to the report (2,473, according to Czech).
 Vrba assumed that this group would also be murdered after six months, i.e. around 20 June 1944.